PYTRanger/Hexify/README.md

  ## **2. Terminal Emulation**

-_Executes terminal commands as per the user’s natural language input to make emulation an effortless process._
+_Executes terminal commands as per the user’s natural language input to make a emulation an effortless process._